 – – – and other things I learnt on our camping holiday

-Well you may say that the words camping and holiday have no business being in the same sentence together – that one immediately cancels out the other and you may say there’s nothing at all funny about camping – and sometimes I’d agree – – the 50 metre round trip to the “amenities” isn’t particularly funny, the slow and illusive leak or I should say leaks in our air bed so frustratingly not funny (three patches and still we were slowly sinking each night) and flying bugs that land in your hair are also not funny.
+Well you may say that the words camping and holiday have no business being in the same sentence together and you may say there’s nothing at all funny about camping .
+Mostly I’d agree – – the 50 metre round trip to the “amenities” isn’t particularly funny, the slow and illusive leak or I should say leaks in our air bed so frustratingly not funny (three patches and still we were slowly sinking each night) and flying bugs that land in your hair are also not funny.

 So what was funny – – – Daddy hitting is head on the lantern hanging from the middle of the tent at least three times every night very funny, my boy tripping and doing a spectacular nosedive into the tent also very funny – and my kids think that Daddy creeping around outside the tent at night making snarly scary monsterish noises is hilariously ear piercingly funny.